Common Career Mistakes and How to Avoid Them

 How Do You Stay Competitive?

-- Get Mentoring: Find someone to mentor you who can offer direction, assistance, collaborations, connections, or point out areas to improve.
+- Get Mentoring: Find a mentor who will offer guidance, collaborations, connections or suggest areas for improvement.

-- The Future of Education: Learn further courses, certifications or degree programs that are relevant to the job.
+- Continuous Education: Consider taking additional classes, certificates or degree programs that are relevant to the job.

 Negativity